 ANC also has a distinctive public outreach mission within the Department of Defense (DoD), serving as one of the most visited tourist sites in the Washington, D.C., area.
 ANC welcomes daily an estimated 11,000 visitors (4 million annually).
 ANC is evaluating the timing and demographics of ANC's visitors, including the estimate of four million visitors per year.
-A revised substantiated analysis of ANC visitors should be completed by September 2013.
 Each day, ANC also hosts approximately seven public and official ceremonies, ranging from heads of state to schools and scouting troops to veterans with the Honor Flights from across the U.S. and world (3,000 annually).
 In addition, about 5,000 visitors attend each of the three major annual services in the Memorial Amphitheater on Easter, Memorial Day and Veterans' Day.
-Other ANC events draw even more visitors, with over 10,000 visitors participating in the twentieth anniversary of Wreaths Across America at ANC on the morning of 10 December 2011.
+Other ANC events draw even more visitors, with over 10,000 visitors participating in the twentieth anniversary of Wreaths Across America at ANC.